trustoverip/spec-up-t-website/docs/various-roles/developers-guide/intro.md

 ## Publishing to GitHub and NPM

-The suggested way to publish to GitHub and NPM is as follows:
+The suggested way to publish to GitHub and NPM will be described here.

+### Add changes to Git

-- Make your changes and commit them:
+Make your changes and commit them:

 ```bash
 git add .